 Spectacular Local Shopping

-Downtown Koloa exists on land that once housed a large sugar plantation, and the shops that inhabit those former plantation buildings showcase this history.
+Downtown Koloa exists on land that once housed a large sugar plantation, and the shops that inhabit those former plantation buildings showcase this history with old fashioned storefronts all around.
 Whether you’re searching for the perfect local Hawaiian art to display in your home or a fun T-shirt to add to your vacation-inspired clothing collection, there are plenty of shops to explore in Old Koloa Town.

 Luscious Local Flavors